ScratchAddons/website-v2/content/docs/localization/joining-the-localization-team.md

 If you found a **translation mistake/error** in Scratch Addons, please [send feedback](/feedback) about it.
 {{< /admonition >}}

+Thanks for the interest to help with translating Scratch Addons to other languages!
 Scratch Addons is available in more than 15 languages thanks to the help of volunteers around the world.

+Please read this page carefully to continue.

 ## Requirements to join as a translator